lix-pm/lix.client/README.md

 (A fun fact: despite the name, `lix download` often doesn't have to download anything, especially if you've used those dependencies before, as they will be cached.
 This makes switching branches and syncing dependencies incredibly fast and painless).

-### Using a local folder so you can work on a development version of a dependency
+### Local development

-If you develop your own haxelibs, you might be used to using `haxelib dev` to tell haxelib to use a local folder rather than a downloaded library while you develop your library.
+If you develop your own haxelibs, you might be used to using `haxelib dev` to tell haxelib to use a local folder rather than a downloaded library while you develop your library, so that changes you make in the local folder are always used in the next build.

 With Lix, there is no command to do this, you just edit the relevant hxml file.